stephanediondev/elasticsearch-admin/docs/index.md

-# Web administration for Elasticsearch
+# Web administration for Elasticsearch (2.x to 8.x)

 # Table of contents